5 Estimate Terms and Conditions for Your Small Business

 Here’s a simple proposal disclaimer:

 Thank you for your interest in the [attached] information (the “Information”).
 Please note that the Information has been provided to you at your request for discussion purposes only.
-The Information is confidential and you must not distribute it to any third party, in whole or part, without Deutsche Bank AG’s express written permission.
+The Information is confidential, and you must not distribute it to any third party, in whole or part, without the company’s express written permission.

-Deutsche Bank AG makes no representation, warranty or undertaking, express or implied, as to the accuracy, reliability, completeness or reasonableness of the Information.
-Any assumptions, opinions and estimates expressed in the Information constitute Deutsche Bank AG’s judgment as of the date thereof and are subject to change without notice.
-Any projections contained in the Information are based on a number of assumptions as to market conditions and there can be no guarantee that any projected outcomes will be achieved.
+The company makes no representation, warranty, or undertaking, express or implied, as to the information’s accuracy, reliability, completeness, or reasonableness.
+Any assumptions, opinions, and estimates expressed in the Information constitute the company’s judgment as of the date hereof and are subject to change without notice.
+Any projections in the Information are based on several assumptions about market conditions, and there can be no guarantee that any projected outcomes will be achieved.

-Deutsche Bank AG does not accept any liability for any direct, consequential or other loss arising from reliance on the contents of the Information.
+The company does not accept any liability for any direct, consequential, or other loss arising from reliance on the contents of the Information.

 What Do You Write in a Disclaimer?

-Just remember that quotes have fixed prices once the customer accepts them, according to Info Entrepreneurs.
-So a disclaimer saying “subject to change” will not be appropriate.
+Just remember that quotes have fixed prices once the customer accepts them, so a disclaimer saying “subject to change” will not be appropriate.

-- For example, this travel agency includes the following disclaimer: All prices are subject to change without prior notice due to currency fluctuation, fuel prices and/or unforeseen economic circumstances.
+- For example, a travel agency may include the following disclaimer to avoid misunderstandings: All prices are subject to change without prior notice due to currency fluctuation, fuel prices, and/or unforeseen economic circumstances.

-Also include how additional work or price variations will be charged.
-This is in case the job becomes more complicated than anticipated or a client changes what they want.
+Also, it’s important to include how expected costs, additional work, or price variations will be charged.
+This is in case the job becomes more complicated than anticipated, the final cost changes or a client changes what they want.

-- For example, you could say that additional hours of work will be billed at $50/hour.
+- For example, you could say that additional work hours will be billed at $50/hour.

 Are Disclaimers Legally Binding?

-A disclaimer is legally binding as long as it is part of a document that can be considered a contract, according to TermsFeed.
+A disclaimer can be legally binding as long as it’s part of a document that can be considered a contract.
 Contracts are legal documents.